awsaavedra/awsaavedra.github.io/content/documentation.md

 2. Expertise in Meditation to be in a Gamma state
 3. Guided Meditation apps and trainings
 4. Silent retreats
-5. Descartes’ Error by Antonio Damasio
+5. Descartes' Error by Antonio Damasio
 6. Meditations by Marcus Aurelius

 ## 6. Social and Cultural Life
 The world around you may be puzzling, seek to understand it.
 1. The Elephant in the Brain: Hidden Motives in Everyday Life by Robin D. Hanson
 2. How to Win Friends and Influence People by Dale Carnegie
-3. [Parkinson’s Law of Triviality](https://en.wikipedia.org/wiki/Law_of_triviality) and look under other trivial issues
+3. [Parkinson's Law of Triviality](https://en.wikipedia.org/wiki/Law_of_triviality) and look under other trivial issues
     a.
 Example https://en.wiktionary.org/wiki/bikeshedding
 5. [https://permies.com/t/scale](https://permies.com/t/scale)
 6. [https://wiki.earlyretirementextreme.com/wiki/ERE_Wheaton_Levels](https://wiki.earlyretirementextreme.com/wiki/ERE_Wheaton_Levels) The further you move away from normal the relatively less sane you seem to most people.
 Even it is simply because of convention.